MikaelTornwall/timetracker/documentation/sqlqueries.md

 	FOREIGN KEY(role_id) REFERENCES role (id)
 )`

-## Complicated and summarizing queries
+## Complicated and aggregate queries

+*Count enrolled students on each course*

+`SELECT Course.id, Course.courseId, Course.title, Course.description, Course.duration, Course.deadline, COUNT(Usercourse.user_id)-1 AS Students FROM Course
+LEFT JOIN Usercourse ON Course.id = Usercourse.course_id
+GROUP BY Course.id;`

 *Count users that have the role student and who have enrolled on a specific course*